How to Find a CTO for Your SaaS Solution?

 Integrator.
-You will have to continue to be an integrator if you want to create self-organizing teams and not spend a lot of time on its management, but also on solving all the problems of the human factor.
+You will have to continue to be an integrator if you want to create self-organizing teams and spend less time on its management and also on solving all the problems of the human factor.

 Producer.
 At this stage, nothing has remained of the producer for a long time.

 Businessman.
-Likewise, entrepreneurship is not at all necessary at this stage.
+Likewise, entrepreneurship is optional at this stage.

-The administrator will have to be exactly the extent to which your team has still not become completely self-organizing and most likely it will never become completely as it is a utopia.
+The administrator will have to be exactly the extent to which your team still needs to become completely self-organizing.
+Most likely, it will never become completely as it is a utopia.
 Therefore, the entire list of administrative skills must be in place.
-Always have to manage teams with people with a low level of awareness and poor motivation.
+Always have to manage teams with people with low awareness and poor motivation.

 The problem of transition from stage to stage

-The biggest difficulty of the transition is that it never happens at the same time in one day.
+The biggest challenge of the transition is that it always happens at different times in one day.
 This is usually a process that takes months, maybe even years.
 You need to be able to transform yourself and transform the team on the one hand without harming the business, that is, gradually, on the other hand, quickly enough and without wasting time.

-The most unpleasant thing is that most likely the same person will not be able to stretch the product through all three phases, turning from a startup to other types until a mature successful company with a large staff.
-This is due to the fact that good talented technical managers and creators are unlikely to want to turn into an administrator and an integrator because they will have to give up their favorite business and do something else and it is unlikely to be a pleasure.
+The most unpleasant thing is that, most likely, the same person will not be able to stretch the product through all three phases, turning from a startup to other types until a mature, successful company with a large staff.
+This is because good talented technical managers and creators are unlikely to want to turn into an administrator and an integrator.
+After all, they will have to give up their favorite business and do something else and it is unlikely to be a pleasure.

-And most likely it will turn out that the product in order to effectively go through all three phases will need 3 different people.
+And most likely, it will turn out that the product will need three different people to go through all three phases effectively.

-Best Way of How to Find a CTO For your SaaS
+Best Way How to Find a CTO For Your SaaS

 Investors very often require the CTO function to be inside the Core team (or business team).
 In most cases, they also require that he be in the country where the investor is.

-Often, outsourcing companies simply do not offer the CTO function as a service, since either they themselves cannot do this because they do not have the expertise to develop their own products, or do not have the ability to delve so deeply into their customers' products.
+Often, outsourcing companies do not offer the CTO function as a service since either they cannot do this because they do not have the expertise to develop their own products or cannot delve so deeply into their customers' products.

-If your product is at the stage of a mature business, then it is definitely too late for you to think about the outsourcing of the service station and it should be on staff and work full-time.
-However, for startups and for products in the post-MVP stage, it is often difficult to find a good CTO either expensive or unrealistic.
-And at this point, CTO outsourcing can be a very good solution if the outsourcing company is able to do this.
+If your product is at the stage of a mature business, then it is definitely too late for you to think about outsourcing the service station and it should be on staff and work full-time.
+However, for startups and products in the post-MVP stage, it is often difficult to find a good CTO, either expensive or unrealistic.
+And at this point, CTO outsourcing can be a perfect solution if the outsourcing company can do this.

-For example, our company offers to block all the functions of service stations for investors and founders who themselves cannot do this.
-Because we have experience in developing our own products and we understand this cycle from beginning to end.
-We have experience in this both from the point of view of technology and from the point of view of the business.
+For example, our company offers to block all the functions of service stations for investors and founders who cannot do this.
+Because we have experience in developing our products and understand this cycle from beginning to end.
+We have experience in this both from the point of view of technology and the point of view of a business.
 We can afford to provide this service for SaaS development, which is very atypical for an outsourcing company.

 Our experience shows that it does not matter whether CTO is with the team.
 With a sufficiently large team, it is much more important than the project manager is with the developers.
-In completely distributed or remote teams, it is generally impossible to be with the team, although we generally do not recommend creating your own distributed teams for complex and long-term projects.
-Sooner or later it turns out to be ineffective.
+In completely distributed or remote teams, it is generally impossible to be with the team.
+However, we generally do not recommend creating your own distributed teams for complex and long-term projects.
+Sooner or later, it turns out to be ineffective.

-Finding a CTO in your field is a rather difficult task.
+Finding a CTO in your field takes a lot of work.
 A great CTO for one project can be completely incompetent for another.
 And even keeping one specialist from the moment of the startup to a mature product is also a rather difficult task.
-The stages of the project and the functions that the chief technology will face should be taken into account.
+The stages of the project and the functions that the chief technology will face should be considered.

-And if you still looking for a chief technology officer for SaaS development, let's discuss this.
-Fill out the form below, we will answer you quickly and think about what can be done for your product.
+And if you are still looking for a chief technology officer for SaaS development, let's discuss this.
+Please fill out the form below, and we will answer you quickly and think about what dedicated development team can be gathered for your product.